TheoBrigitte/kimsufi-notifier/README.md

 #### Check availability

 Check availability of a specific server in one or multiple datacenters.
-Exit code is 0 if the server is available, 1 otherwise.

 ```
 $ PLAN_CODE=22sk010 DATACENTERS=fr,gra,rbx,sbg bin/check.sh